 How it works

-There are the 2 main types of liquidity providers: ECN (Electronic Communication Network) and MTF (Multilateral Trading Facility).
+There are 2 main types of liquidity providers: ECN (Electronic Communication Network) and MTF (Multilateral Trading Facility).

 The operation scheme of ECNs looks like this: